top of page

 2. B-Vitamins or a B-complex Supplement

 Magnesium is crucial for SO MANY physiological processes, including sleep!
-It helps the muscles relax, regulates the nervous system to calm the mind, helps enhance the activity of GABA receptors, is necessary for the conversion of tryptophan to melatonin and so much more.
-Good sources of magnesium include leafy green vegetables, nuts, seeds, very dark chocolate and cacao, and whole grains.
+It helps the muscles relax, regulates the nervous system to calm the mind, enhances the activity of GABA receptors, is necessary for the conversion of tryptophan to melatonin, and so much more.
+Foods rich in magnesium include leafy green vegetables, nuts, seeds, very dark chocolate and cacao, and whole grains.

 This is a foundational nutrient for the brain!
-The omega-3 fats EPA and DHA, found in fish oil, have been found to exhibit a neuroprotective effect, and supplementation has been shown to improve cognitive function.
+EPA and DHA, found in fish oil, have a neuroprotective effect, reduce inflammation in the brain, support mental clarity so the Head Center isn't constantly on overdrive.
 EPA and DHA are also linked to a larger brain size!

 Foods rich in omega-3 fatty acids include fatty fish (salmon, mackerel), chia seeds, flaxseeds, and walnuts.